Best Organic Prenatal Vitamin Guide

 Here are the primary nine factors we considered when reviewing popular prenatal vitamin brands.

-Food-Based Versus Synthetic Vitamins
+1) Food-Based Vs. Synthetic Vitamins

 Instead of calling any vitamin brand “whole food,” we can only indicate whether the tablets/capsules contain an added food blend or not.
-As you’ll see below, the whole-food powder is typically just a small fraction of the total content and is not the primary source of the vitamins on the label.
+As you’ll see below, whole-food powder is typically just a small fraction of the total content and is not the primary source of the vitamins on the label.

-1. Synthetic United States Pharmacopeial Convention vitamins.
-These are the FDA-approved standard and what takes up most of the space on the ingredient labels of vitamin jars, even those brands marketed as “food-based” or “whole food.”
+- Synthetic USP1 (United States Pharmacopeial Convention ) vitamins.
+These are the FDA-approved standards and what take up most of the space on the ingredient labels of vitamin jars, even those brands marketed as “food-based” or “whole food.”
 These can be “nature-identical,” meaning the chemical structure and shape are indistinguishable from the food nutrient.
-(This is true, for example, with ascorbic acid as vitamin C.) However, these synthetics can also be merely chemically similar to the food version, which may alter the way enzymes in our bodies interact with them.
-This is why we sometimes make recommendations on the synthetic versus naturally occurring vitamins.
-For instance, vitamin E as d-alpha tocopherol is the natural, safer version, and the synthetic version–dl-alpha tocopherol–should be avoided.
+(This is true, for example, with ascorbic acid as vitamin C.)

-2. Isolates from naturally occurring sources.
-These are isolated down to their pure chemical structure.
-Therefore, they do not contain the matrix of other compounds that you would get from any actual food-source.
-Isolates undergo significant processing using various solvents and chemical excipients.
 Both synthetic and naturally-derived isolates can have different final versions, based on the process used to isolate or synthesize the vitamins.
 Some forms may be more bioavailable or more gentle on your stomach than others.
-Many vitamins are purposefully combined with some other compound (salts, methyl groups, chelartion, etc.) to make the nutrient more readily absorbed or less likely to cause digestive issues.
-Our recommendations have less to do with whether a vitamin is synthetic or natural, and more to do with what other compound has been paired with the vitamin isolate.
-For example, methylated folate (and other B-vitamins) or minerals like iron and zinc should be bound to organic compounds (chelated) to aid with absorption.
+Many vitamins are purposefully combined with some other compound (salts, methyl groups, chelation, etc.) to make the nutrient more readily absorbed or less likely to cause digestive issues.

-3. Fermentation in yeast.
-When isolated vitamins (synthetic or natural) are cultured in a yeast broth, the yeast will metabolize and break down certain components of the chemical structure.
-We feel it’s somewhat Sneaky for brands to culture isolates in yeast and then advertise them as “whole foods.”
-But yeast fermentation is a valid technique for making the pure isolates more bioavailable.
 That said, Dr. Hopkins couldn’t find primary science to clearly demonstrate the efficacy of this process.
 As a result, we don’t use yeast fermentation as a Good Stuff inclusion criterion, but we do count this as a bonus when evaluating vitamins.
 (Please note that fermenting vitamins in yeast does not produce probiotics.)

-Inclusion of Lesser-Known Important Nutrients
+2) Inclusion of Lesser-Known Important Nutrients

 Keep in mind, though, that some of these nutrients are really easy to get from food.
 And some are better absorbed when combined with other specific nutrients (more on this in a minute).
 We took all of this into account when reading the labels of some of the most popular prenatal vitamins on the market.